sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 ### Auto redirect responses

-To use auto redirect responses, you can set the `provider.responseType` config property to `redirect` (this is also the default when `responseType` isn't set).
+To use auto redirect responses, set the `provider.responseType` config property to `redirect` (this is also the default when `responseType` isn't set).

 ```json{6}
 {